neuvector/docs/user/pages/08.integration/05.msazure/docs.md

 ![azure_config5](azure5.png)

 6 In the NeuVector management console, login as an administrator.
 Select “Settings" in the administrator dropdown menu at the top-right corner.
 Click SAML settings
+[Settings option is in the left hand menu currently, so the text above and the following graph needs to be updated]

 ![azure_config6](azure6.png)